 As Director of Development, Jennifer Jacquot-DeVries leads Project Vote's development department, and is responsible for cultivating and stewarding relationships with supporting foundations and individual donors.
 Ms. Jacquot-DeVries manages grant application and reporting deadlines, writes and oversees the production of fundraising materials, conducts prospect research, and maintains the organization’s recently refined donor database and filing systems.
 Ms. Jacquot-DeVries also works to facilitate positive relationships with supporting foundations and individual donors, assisting in scheduling and coordination of meetings and events where necessary.
 She is also the organization’s Minnesota representative for State Voices.
 Prior to joining Project Vote full-time in November 2009, Ms. Jacquot-DeVries was a fundraising consultant to Project Vote during the historic 2008 election year.
 She previously worked for Minneapolis Public Schools and has volunteered with the Foundation for Immigrant Resources and Education (FIRE) and AmeriCorps.
 She earned an MFA in Creative Writing from Hamline University in May 2008.

-Michelle Kanter Cohen joined Project Vote in 2012 as an Election Counsel.
-Ms. Kanter Cohen’s work includes litigating cases related to Project Vote’s mission and providing assistance in administering voter enfranchisement programs.
-She brings to Project Vote several years of litigation experience at a large law firm in Washington, DC, and is licensed to practice law in the District of Columbia and Massachusetts.
-In law school, Ms. Kanter Cohen served as a student attorney at the Boston College Legal Assistance Bureau representing low-income clients in disability and family law matters, and interned for Demos.
-She was also a judicial intern for the late Judge Reginald C. Lindsay of the U.S. District Court for the District of Massachusetts.
-Michelle earned her JD, magna cum laude, from Boston College Law School, and a Bachelor of Arts in Political Science, cum laude, from Yale University.
+Michelle Kanter Cohen joined Project Vote in 2012 as an Election Counsel, focusing on the areas of election administration and voter enfranchisement.
+Ms. Kanter Cohen’s work includes litigation, advocacy, and research to identify and lower barriers to voter registration and voting by historically underrepresented Americans.
+She is the author of several policy briefs regarding issues in election administration.
+Ms. Kanter Cohen previously litigated matters in federal court at a large law firm in Washington, DC.
+She is licensed to practice law in the District of Columbia and Massachusetts.
+A judicial intern for the late Judge Reginald C. Lindsay of the U.S. District Court for the District of Massachusetts, Ms. Kanter Cohen earned her JD, magna cum laude, from Boston College Law School, and a Bachelor of Arts in Political Science, cum laude, from Yale University.